Consumer medicine information

 Method of administration.

 Tremfya is intended for use under the guidance and supervision of a physician.
-Tremfya may be administered by a health care professional, or a patient may self-inject after proper training in subcutaneous injection technique.
+Tremfya may be administered by a health care professional, or after proper training in subcutaneous injection technique, administered by an adult caregiver or self-injected by an adult patient.
+Tremfya is not intended for paediatric self-administration.

 After removing the pre-filled syringe or pre-filled pen from the refrigerator, keep the pre-filled syringe or pen inside the carton and allow to reach room temperature by waiting for 30 minutes before injecting Tremfya.
 The pre-filled syringe or pre-filled pen should not be shaken.

 Comprehensive instructions for the subcutaneous administration of Tremfya are given in the Instructions for Use leaflet.
-Patients should be instructed to inject the full amount of Tremfya according to the directions provided in this leaflet.
+Patients should be instructed to inject the prescribed dose of Tremfya according to the directions provided in this leaflet.

 Tremfya is for single use in one patient only.
 Following administration of Tremfya, discard any unused portion.
 The syringe or pen should be disposed of using accepted medical practices for used syringes.
 The syringe or pen and its needle must never be re-used.